 Early detection significantly improves the bone cancer treatment success rate.
 Diagnosing bone cancer involves several steps:

 - Imaging tests: X-rays are often the first step in identifying abnormalities in the bones.
-More advanced scans like CT, MRI, and PET scans provide detailed images and help determine the extent of the cancer.
+More advanced scans like CT scans, MRI, and PET scans provide detailed images and help determine the extent of the cancer.

 - Biopsy: A biopsy involves taking a small tissue sample from the bone to confirm the presence of cancerous cells and determine the type of bone cancer.